wtberry/ML_summer_projects/README.md

 - Tensorflow maybe??

 #### Potential Toy Problems
-- Convolutional Neural Netowrk on FashionMNIST dataset
+- DONE: with youtube tutorial in /CNN; Convolutional Neural Netowrk on FashionMNIST dataset
 - Long Short Term Memory
 - Reinforcement Learning of sort
 - etc... to be added more..